SpringXy/N1ckArg.github.io/README.md

-      "meyuki": "Man, you are one of my best friends, love you man, thanks for everything..", "locura": "Thanks you for everything you've done for me so far...I'll never be able to repay you...", "ally": "you silly aligator, thanks for being for me even with this short time, thanks you...", "zankow": "Even if you are the youngest person I've known, you still have all my respect", "neon": "One of the most talented person's I've ever had the chance to meet", "skylar": "HAI YOU BOTTOM BITCH BOYYYYYYYY, love you bro, don't kill me, teehee", "cian": "You were one of the one's who made everything I thought impossible into possible, I love you bro, im happy to be your big brother and also be proud of you every day",
+      "meyuki": "Man, you are one of my best friends, love you man, thanks for everything..", "locura": "Thanks you for everything you've done for me so far...I'll never be able to repay you...", "ally": "you silly aligator, thanks for being for me even with this short time, thanks you...", "zankow": "Even if you are the youngest person I've known, you still have all my respect...so...LOCKED AND LOADED!!!", "neon": "One of the most talented person's I've ever had the chance to meet", "skylar": "HAI YOU BOTTOM BITCH BOYYYYYYYY, love you bro, don't kill me, teehee", "cian": "You were one of the one's who made everything I thought impossible into possible, I love you bro, im happy to be your big brother and also be proud of you every day",